 Limitations

-• The influence of undiagnosed diseases and the use of neighborhood-level socioeconomic measures.
+- The possibility that undiagnosed diseases and the use of neighborhood-level socioeconomic measures could have influenced the findings.

 Conclusion